Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 1. Readers who are not familiar with eXist-db full-text indexing should first read the documentation at <http://exist-db.org/exist/apps/doc/lucene>.
 2. Because facets and fields use maps, a data structure added to XPath only in version 3.1 (2017), users who are not familiar with maps should first read the Saxonica [Maps in XPath](https://www.saxonica.com/html/documentation11/expressions/xpath30maps.html) introduction to maps.
 More complete official map documentation is available in the [3.11.1.1 Map Constructors](https://www.w3.org/TR/xpath-31/#id-maps) section of the XPath 3.1 specification.

 Both facets and fields can index on computed values, which, for reasons described below, can improve response time during query and retrieval.
 The computation can use the standard XPath and XQuery function libraries, as well as user-defined functions.
-Below we describe first facets, then fields, and then how to import user-defined functions into an index file so that they can be used when configuring facets and fields.
+Below we describe first facets, then fields, why and how to import user-defined functions into an index file so that they can be used during configuration.

 ## Facets